yojimbo87/yojimbo87.github.com/index.md

 # Home

-Main purpose of this website is, for the time being, to store specific knowledge from various areas under the [Docs][docs] sub-pages.
+Main purpose of this website is, for the time being, to store specific knowledge from various areas under the [Bytes][bytes] sub-pages.

-[docs]: /docs
+[bytes]: /bytes